-After a student receives two overdue notices, a book is considered lost.
-Once a student receives two overdue notices for the same book, check out privileges will be limited to one book at a time for the remainder of the year.
-If a student has a lost or damaged book, all other books will be collected at that time.
+Once a student receives two overdue notices for the same book or a book has been lost or damaged, check out privileges will be limited to one book at a time for the remainder of the year.
 If payment is received for a lost book, payment will be refunded if the book is located and returned to school in good condition by the end of April.
 If the book is found after this time, payment won't be refunded, but the student may keep the book.
-If a student loses or damages a book, check out privileges will be limited to one book at a time for the remainder of the school year.
 The library is equipped with book repair materials.
-Please report any damage to the library and return books so they may be fixed properly.
+Please report any damages to the library and return books so they may be fixed properly.

-To promote reading, the library will sponsor reading incentive programs throughout the year.
+In an effort to promote reading, the library will sponsor reading incentive programs throughout the year.
 Information will be sent home with students, displayed in the hallways, and shared with staff regarding incentives.
-The library is meant to be a warm and welcoming place that encourages the love of reading, research and the appreciation for books!
+The library is meant to be a warm and welcoming place that encourages a love of reading, knowledge of research, and an appreciation for books!